engineering-collaboration/book/docs/book/introduction/README.md

 - **170x** faster mean time to recover from downtime
 - **1/5** of fails on changes

 Building these paradigms into the core of software development enabled high performers to double the probability of reaching their business goals compared to low performers across industries and departments.
-Improving our software delivery effectiveness will improve our ability to incorporate customer feedback more effectively.
+Improving our software delivery effectiveness enhances our ability to incorporate customer feedback more effectively.

 ## Structure